Understanding tympanosclerosis

 Last update on Mar, 14, 2024

 As a child, did you ever take a tumble on the playground and come away with a few scrapes?
-It may have hurt in the moment, but most of those little nicks and cuts likely healed themselves in time, but some might have left a permanent mark in the form of scars on your arms or legs.
+It may have hurt in the moment, but most of those little scrapes and cuts likely healed themselves in time, but some might have left a permanent mark in the form of scars on your arms or legs.

 What is tympanosclerosis?